laszlo91/pymorphit/README.md

 #{'gender': 'm', 'number': 'p', 'pos': 'NOUN', 'lemma': 'spaghetto'}
 ```

-The following methods get the corrisponding form, if existing in the Morphit.
-Concord doesn't actually use the original Morphit, but a .json reduced version containings just the inflected parts of speech.
+The following methods get the corrisponding form, if existing in the Morphit. pymorphit doesn't actually use the original Morphit file, but a pickle compact version containings just the inflected parts of speech.
+If you want to add some new word to the Morphit pickle, please have a look to the command-line script add2morphit.py

 ```python